-When any treatment calls for surgery, suddenly the mind gets filled with a jumble of questions.
+When any treatment calls for surgery, suddenly the mind fills with a jumble of questions.
 It’s natural to have a lot of doubts because the decision of undergoing any surgery is certainly a big deal.
-Hernia is common and not a life-threatening medical condition but requires surgical intervention to avoid complications.
-Following is the compilation of some major questions asked by our patients about hernia surgery from surgical procedures to diet and recovery time.
+Hernia is common and not a life-threatening medical condition.
+But it requires surgical intervention to avoid complications.
+Following is the compilation of some major questions asked by our patients about hernia surgery.
+They cover surgical procedures to diet and recovery time.
 We hope to solve your doubts.

 1. What is hernia surgery?

 The doctor prescribes for a hernia surgery when the size of the hernia starts growing and causing pain.
 The condition is repaired by pushing the protruding tissue back to its place and sewing the area.
 Depending upon the diagnosis, the doctor will prescribe for an open or a laparoscopic hernia surgery.

 2. What is the difference between open hernia surgery and laparoscopic hernia surgery?

 Laparoscopic hernia repair is a minimally invasive surgery with less pain, less blood loss, and quicker recovery.
 It involves the use of laparoscope which makes tiny holes in the abdomen and repairs the defect.
 Open surgery, on the other hand, involves a single large incision through the abdominal muscle which calls for longer recovery time and increases the risk of blood loss, pain, and infection.
 In terms of cost, laparoscopic surgery is costlier than open surgery.